 Studies show that thymol, a natural antimicrobial component found in thyme, to be effective in fighting harmful microbes.
 One study found thymol to be effective in helping fight antibiotic-resistance bacteria.

-One of the most common and long-standing uses of thyme is for the respiratory system.
+One of the most common and long-standing uses of the herb is for the respiratory system.
 If you suffer from seasonal allergies, blocked sinuses, the flu, a common cold, congestion, chronic asthma, or even bronchitis, thyme works as an expectorant, as well as an anti-inflammatory.
 It can help to eliminate mucus and phlegm from your respiratory tract, while easting inflammation, making it easier for you to breathe.
 It can also prevent microbial development that can cause more serious illnesses.This is why many people use thyme extract oils in their homes during the colder months of the year when respiratory issues are more common.
 Another way to reap the benefits for your respiratory system is by brewing thyme into a tea (but be careful if you have a sensitive stomach).

 Being able to get all the vitamins and nutrients your body needs, day after day, can be a huge challenge.
-The good news is, with thyme, you can supplement some of the nutrients you are missing.
+The good news is, with this herb you can supplement some of the nutrients you are missing.
 It is packed full of vitamin C and is also a great source of vitamin A. If you feel like a cold is coming on, you can use thyme to help you get back in good health.Other nutrients found in thyme include manganese, iron, fiber, and copper.

 This study from 2012 found that thyme to be a promising candidate in the development of novel therapeutic drugs for breast cancer treatment.